awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

 1. Specify a schedule for the maintenance window by using one of the three scheduling options\.

-   For information about building cron/rate expressions, see [Reference: Cron and Rate Expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.
+   For information about building cron/rate expressions, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.

 1. For **Duration**, enter the number of hours the maintenance window should run\.